Tree Cutting & Care

 Saws are available at the north end of the metal building attached to the big red barn but they are also located in satellite fields.
 Be careful as the saws are very sharp.
 Do not allow your children to carry or use saws.
 You are welcome to bring your own saw if you like.

 Tree carts are provided for those who need assistance in moving a tree to the baling station or to your car.
 Tree carts are also located at the big red barn at our main farm site and at satellite fields throughout the property.
+We occasionally have a line for tree carts if the farm is very busy.
+Two adults can generally carry trees below 8 feet tall with relative ease, so keep that in mind if you'd rather not wait in line.

 Cutting your tree: